The GDPR is at our door, whether we’re ready or not—and an April poll showed a whopping 90 percent of businesses weren’t ready at the time.

 Business-to-business service providers

 Third-party vendors also face GDPR requirements when they work with any company that handles the data of EU residents.
-So, for example, if you’re an accountant working with a US business that has EU clients, you’ll likely be required to follow GDPR protocol when handling thclients’ data.
+So, for example, if you’re an accountant working with a US business that has EU clients, you are likely required to follow GDPR protocol when handling the clients’ data.

 How can my business comply?

-Over the last couple months, you may have noticed companies emailing you about updates to their terms and services.
-In many cases, this is because they’ve had to reset how they collect and process customer data.
+In the months leading up to GDPR, you may have noticed companies emailing you about updates to their terms and services.
+In many cases, this was because they reset how they collect and process customer data.

 Businesses now have to honor EU data subjects’ right to: